hyurl/modelar-oracle-adapter/README.md

 Since `node-oracledb` requires some prerequisites before installing, you must prepare you machine as its [documentation](https://github.com/oracle/node-oracledb/blob/master/INSTALL.md) says.
-You could try to install it before installing `modelar-oracle-adpater`, that guarantees successful installation.
+You could try to install it before installing `modelar-oracle-adapter`, that guarantees successful installation.

 Oracle database transfers identifiers to UPPER-CASE by default, but with this